Skip to main content

 res.locals.error = req.app.get('env') === 'development' ? err : {};

-// Return error message in JSON format
+// Return error information in JSON format

 if (req.path.startsWith('/api/') || req.path.startsWith('/health')) {